 - Dry socket dressing changes

-- Dental treatment required before a major medical procedure
+- Dental treatment is required before a major medical procedure

 - Dental damage or trauma